qilingframework/rtfd.io/docs/ida.md

 ---
 ### Additional Notes: Install Qiling

-Firstly, you need to install Qiling.
-See [Installation](https://docs.qiling.io/en/latest/install/) for details.
+To install Qiling Framework.
+See The [Installation](https://docs.qiling.io/en/latest/install/) guide

 ---

 ###  Additional Notes: Install IDA plugin

-We provide two ways to install Qiling IDA plugin.
+There are  two ways to install Qiling + IDA Pro plugin

----

-#### Use as a IDA plugin
+#### i.
+Use as a IDA plugin

 - Make a symbol link to your IDA plugins directory.